 - Our Occupational Therapists carried out 115 patient assessments, made more than 290 phone calls and made 227 visits to patients at home.

-- Our community team saw 559 new patients, with almost 1,000 referrals made to the service.
+- Our community team saw 700 new patients.

 - More than 450 families were supported by our Hospice at Home team.